This page will remain available for a few more weeks, but it will no longer be updated, click here to go to the latest version.

 optional parts for lowered suspension and a set of self adhesive masks to ease painting the black border on the insides of the windows.

-The optional suspension parts (S-parts tree) are similar to those in the Suspension Down 5 kit, the instructions offer a choice between the stock suspension and the lowered parts.
+The optional suspension parts (S-parts tree) are identical to those in the Suspension Down 5 kit, the instructions offer a choice between the stock suspension and the lowered parts.

-Chassis parts are molded in black, lowered suspension parts are molded in grey, body, aerokit and interior are molded in blue and the wheels are satin aluminum plated.
+Chassis parts are molded in black, lowered suspension parts are molded in gray, body, aerokit and interior are molded in blue and the wheels are painted satin aluminum, tires are now Bridgestone RE71.

 released in January 2002